AntonPiekhotin/JustPark/README.md

 - [Docker](https://www.docker.com/) - Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 - [Postman](https://www.postman.com/) - Postman is a collaboration platform for API development.
 Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs faster.

+## Features
+#### Security
+- JWT tokens are used for authentication and authorization.
+- Passwords are hashed using BCryptPasswordEncoder.

+#### Parking Management
+Users can manage information about parkings and parking lots in them, edit such information as name, location, pricing, get rating of the parking.

+#### Data Persistence
+Data is stored in a PostgreSQL database.
+The database schema is created automatically by Hibernate.

+## Installation

 ## CI/CD

 GitHub Actions is used for CI/CD.
 The workflow is defined in `.github/workflows/cicd.yml` file.
 There are 2 steps in the workflow: